mbid/mbid.github.io/posts/dependent-types-for-datalog/index.md

 We've had to clutter our original code with mentions of a `CFG` element everywhere.
 Our Eqlog program also got more brittle, since it relies on the unenforced convention that we never create an edge between nodes of different CFGs.

-Finally, evaluation of the two rules governing the `reachable` predicate will now likely be slower than with the original approach.
+Finally, evaluation of the rules governing the `reachable` predicate will now likely be slower than with the original approach.
-In terms of runtime behavior, what we've done as we went from the first to the second solution is to combine many separate small graphs into a single large graph with many isolated subgraphs and then compute reachability in the larger graph.
+In terms of runtime behavior, what we've done as we went from the first to the second solution is that we've combined many small graphs into a single large graph with many isolated subgraphs, and now we compute reachability in the larger graph.

 The runtime of reachability computation is dominated by join computations on the respective edge tables.
 And while the total number of joins required is roughly the same with both approaches, each join will be more costly with the second approach than with the first one because the edge table is much larger.

 Is there way to retain the advantages of our first CFG program while making it compose well into larger Eqlog programs like our second version?
-With the dependent models language feature, which I describe in the rest of this post, the answer is yes.
+With dependent Datalog models, which I describe in the rest of this post, the answer is yes.

 ## Models and members